-The Seven Rays (Divine Light Frequencies)
+The Seven Rays of Light

 First mention of the concept of the seven rays can be traced back to at least the 6th century BCE of the Aryan race in both the Western World and India.